anushaporeddy030697/student_internship_management/README.md

  --> Done with the search functionality in the company page to filter the student applications.
  --> Deployed in the cloud both feedback page and search functionality.

+ 3/24/2023

+ --> Done with the feedback page UI and functional part successfully.

 </a></p>